Skip to Content

 • Psychiatric problems.
 Personality changes, depression, and even bipolar disorder or psychosis can result from too much copper.

-Why choose the UPMC Center for Liver Diseases for Wilson disease care?
+Why choose the UPMC Center for Liver Care for Wilson disease care?

 Wilson disease is a lifelong disease with no cure.

 To best manage this condition, you'll want to choose a seasoned specialist who has treated many people with Wilson disease.
-That's what you'll get at the UPMC Center for Liver Diseases.
+That's what you'll get at the UPMC Center for Liver Care.

 If Wilson disease pushes you into liver failure, you'll need a liver transplant.